necaris/python3-openid/README.md

     pip install python3-openid

-Alternatively, you can run the following command:
+Alternatively, you can run the following command from a source checkout:

     python setup.py install